jnichols-git/matcha/CONTRIBUTING.md

 - Minor: The change doesn't break the existing API, but changes large portions of the internals of the library, or adds significant functionality to the API.
 Minor changes should relate to branch `v1.2.0`.
 - Patch: The change is a bugfix, minor performance improvement, minor API change, or auxilary component (like middleware).
 Patches should relate to branch `main`.

-Release eligibility will be evaluated bimonthly, with the next evaluation being July 1, 2023.
+Release eligibility will be evaluated monthly, with the next evaluation being on May 1, 2023.

 ## Getting Started